sts99340/UGAHacks-Mobile-Banking-App/README.md

-# UGAHacks-Mobile-Banking-App
+# UGAHacks-2d-in-browser-scroller
-A Banking Mobile App that will have the ability to see stored data in a database mongodb.
-It has interactive features and even a little game to upgrade your knowledge on stocks and personal finance.
+A game that has a rock as a main charcter using javascript and html canvas